From weakly separated collections to matroid subdivisions: Introduction

 We shall require all polytopes $\Pi_i$ to be matroid (in particular positroid) polytopes; in this case we call the arrangement of blades \textit{matroidal}.
 In fact, in Theorem \ref{thm: weakly separated matroid subdivision blade} we prove that this condition is equivalent to asking that the vertices $e_{I_1},\ldots, e_{I_m}$ define a weakly separated collection of $k$-element subsets $\{I_1,\ldots, I_m\}$.

 The basic example of a blade arrangement that is not matroidal is given in Example \ref{example: octahedral nonmatroidal blade arrangement}, where the octahedron $\Delta_{2,4}$ is fully triangulated by inducing a subdivision from an arrangement of two blades that induce two incompatible 2-splits; these two blades are arranged on the vertices respectively $e_{1}+e_3$ and $e_{2}+e_4$, of $\Delta_{2,4}$.
 The key feature which we point out is that, as a pair, the vertices fail to be \textit{weakly separated.} In the usual geometric interpretation for $k$-element subsets, c.f. \cite{WeakSeparationPostnikov}, two $k$ element subsets $I$ and $J$ are weakly separated if there exists a chord separating the sets $I\setminus J$ and $J\setminus I$ when drawn on a circle.
 In Section \ref{sec:Permutohedral blades and alcoved polytopes} we recall basic properties of blades from \cite{EarlyBlades}, and show that they are isomorphic to tropical hyperplanes; their explicit presentation as tropical hypersurfaces is given.
 Then we introduce planar matroid subdivisions and show that they are refined by the alcove triangulation from \cite{AlcovedPolytopes}.
 Section \ref{sec:Matroid subdivisions and matroidal blade arrangements} contains the first main result, Theorem \ref{thm: multisplit blade}.
-When a single blade is placed on a vertex $e_J$ of $\Delta_{k,n}$, Theorem \ref{thm: multisplit blade} describes the matroid subdivision on $\Delta_{k,n}$ which is induced.
-It is further shown that the subdivision is trivial precisely for vertices which correspond to frozen subsets, those which are cyclic intervals $J=\{i,i+1,\ldots, i+(k-1)\}$.
-Our second main result is in Section 4.
-Here Theorem \ref{thm: weakly separated matroid subdivision blade} asserts that a blade arrangement on the vertices of $\Delta_{k,n}$ induces a matroid subdivision if and only if the vertices define a weakly separated collection.
-In the Appendix we list the numbers of maximal weakly separated collections through n=12, though some of the middle values of $k$ were impossible to achieve using our methods.

 This paper originated as an outgrowth of efforts to develop a systematic understanding of the $\mathbb{CP}^{k-1}$ generalization \cite{TropGrassmannianScattering} of the scattering equations \cite{CHY1} building on the existing explicit results for $k=3$ and $n=6,7,8$, see \cite{CachazoRojas,TropicalGrassmannianCluster Drummond,SoftTheoremtropGrassmannian}.